JordanJazz24/Spring-Boot-Invoice-System/README.md

 # Facturacion-CSR
- Website made in Java +Thymeleaf framework, with user login a roles, implementing server side rendering and persistance with mySQL.
+Website made in Java +Javascript +SpringBoot framework, with user login and roles, implementing client side rendering and persistence with mySQL.